ArticleMarch 3, 2026

 Study B (30 min)

-Putting It All Together: The Science-Backed Study System
+The Complete Science-Backed Study System

-The Optimal Study Workflow
+The Optimal Workflow

 Step 1: Initial Learning

-• Read/watch lecture material once
+• Read/watch material once

 • Don't take detailed notes (distracts from understanding)

-• Focus on comprehension, not memorization
+• Focus on comprehension

 Step 2: Create Active Recall Materials